Unit 6 - Practice Quiz

 A. The maximum rate of data transfer across a network

-B. The physical width of a network cable
+B. The security level of a network

-D. The security level of a network
+D. The number of computers on a network

 19 What does 'cloud computing' primarily involve?